-First published in 1998, the Standard is now in its seventh issue and is well-established globally.
+First published in 1998, the Standard is now in its eighth issue and is well-established globally.
 It has evolved with input from many leading global specifiers.

 It provides a framework to manage product safety, integrity, legality and quality, and the operational controls for these criteria in the food and food ingredient manufacturing, processing and packing industry.